Heavy rains bring street flooding to Galveston's The Strand, coastal counties on Labor Day

-GALVESTON, Texas -- Heavy rains have brought street flooding to Galveston and some of the coastal communities Monday morning.
+GALVESTON, Texas -- Heavy rains have brought street flooding to Galveston and some of the coastal communities on the Labor Day holiday.

 The National Weather Service has issued a Flash Flood Warning for Galveston, Brazoria, Chambers and Matagorda counties until 1:30 p.m.
 Monday with heavy rains moving along the coast.